Bonner

 Educational achievement in Bonner places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Bonner has a notably higher level of educational attainment than the national average.
-As of 2021, 44.5% of Bonner residents aged 15 and above hold university qualifications, compared to Australia's 30.4%.
-This figure is comprised of 25.2% with bachelor degrees, 15.8% with postgraduate qualifications, and 3.5% with graduate diplomas.
-Vocational credentials are also prevalent in Bonner, with 26.4% of residents aged 15 and above holding such qualifications.
+Bonner's educational attainment exceeds national averages significantly.
+Among residents aged 15 and above, 44.5% have university qualifications, compared to Australia's 30.4%.
+This includes 25.2% with bachelor degrees, 15.8% with postgraduate qualifications, and 3.5% with graduate diplomas.
+Vocational credentials are also prevalent, with 26.4% of residents holding them - 12.2% have advanced diplomas and 14.2% have certificates.

-This includes 12.2% with advanced diplomas and 14.2% with certificates.
-Educational participation is high in Bonner, with 40.0% of residents currently enrolled in formal education as of 2021.
-This enrollment figure breaks down to 16.1% in primary education, 8.7% in secondary education, and 6.2% pursuing tertiary education.
+Educational participation is high, with 40.0% currently enrolled in formal education.
+This includes 16.1% in primary education, 8.7% in secondary education, and 6.2% pursuing tertiary education.

 Frequently Asked Questions - Education